1. Low recovery rate: Where does the DNA go?

 Problem: Residual inhibitors affect ligation or transformation efficiency.

-Solution: Purify the recovered product by ethanol precipitation again.
+Solution: The recovered product was purified again by ethanol precipitation.

 Problem: Exonuclease contamination may be introduced during the recovery process, resulting in terminal deletions.